SMART-Dal/FECoM/replication/README.md

 ```python3 -c "import tensorflow as tf; print(tf.config.list_physical_devices('GPU'))"```
 The last output line should be
 ```[PhysicalDevice(name='/physical_device:GPU:0', device_type='GPU')]```
-4. Install the tool by running `pip install .` in the top-level directory of this repo.
+4. Install the FECoM tool by running `pip install .` in the top-level directory of this repo.
 5. Navigate to the relevant project directory in `data/code-dataset/Patched-Repositories`.
 Check the import statements to see if there are any non-standard libraries required by the project.
 Install these libraries and record them on the spreadsheet.
 6. Run the original project file with `python3 <project_name>_original.py`.
 Make sure that the GPU is used by confirming that there is the following output printed in your terminal at some point:
     ```